How to Apply for a Credit Card in Australia: Step-by-Step

 Conditional approval

-Conditional approval usually means your application has passed an initial review but still needs verification checks³².
+Conditional approval generally means the lender has completed an initial review but still needs to verify documents or information before making a final decision.

 Credit assessment

-Assessment timeframes can vary and may take anywhere from 1–10 business days depending on the lender and your circumstances³³.
+Assessment timeframes vary depending on the lender and the information required.

 Choosing your credit limit